 - Residents must be provided with 1 day in 7 free from all educational and clinical responsibilities, averaged over a 4-week period.
 One day is defined as 1 continuous 24 hour period free from all clinical, educational and administrative activities.
-At-home call cannot be assigned on these free days. - PGY 1 residents may not exceed 16 consecutive hours unless approved by Program Director.
-PGY 2 - 5 residents may not exceed 24 consecutive hours.
+At-home call cannot be assigned on these free days. - PGY 1 5 residents may not exceed 24 consecutive hours.
 Strategic napping after 16 hours between 10pm and 8am is strongly suggested.
 Residents may remain on duty for up to 4 additional hours for activities related to patient safety, such as transfer care of patients, and maintain continuity of medical and surgical care, and/or resident education.
-No new patients may be accepted after 24 hours of continuous duty. - In rare circumstances, after handling of all other responsibilities, a resident, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: - To continue to provide care to a single severely ill or unstable patient. - Humanistic attention to the needs of a patient or family. - To attend unique educational events.
+No new patients may be accepted after 24 hours of continuous duty. - In rare circumstances, after handling of all other responsibilities, a resident, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: - o To continue to provide care to a single severely ill or unstable patient. - o Humanistic attention to the needs of a patient or family. - o To attend unique educational events.